 Geology is the discipline of geoscience that addresses the science of the origin, composition, structure, and history of the Earth and its constituent soils, rocks, minerals, fossil fuels, solids, fluids and gases and the study of the natural and introduced agents, forces and processes that cause changes in and on the Earth and is applied with judgment to develop ways to utilize, economically, those natural and introduced agents, forces and processes for the benefit of mankind.
-There are many areas of geology, which include, but are not limited to, the following: Historical geology, physical geology, economic geology, mineralogy, paleontology, structural geology, mining geology, petroleum geology, stratigraphy, engineering geology, and environmental geology.
+There are many areas of geology, which include, but are not limited to, the following: Historical geology, physical geology, economic geology, mineralogy, paleontology, structural geology, mining geology, petroleum geology, physiography, geomorphology, geochemistry, hydrogeology, petrography, petrology, volcanology, stratigraphy, engineering geology, and environmental geology.